Lockdown party claims add to list of Boris Johnson scandals

 Geidt cleared the prime minister of wrongdoing in May.

 After the media published WhatsApp exchanges between Johnson and Brownlow suggesting the prime minister did know where the money came from, Geidt last week expressed “grave concern” that information had been withheld from him.
-But he did not overturn his earlier ruling.
+But he didn’t overturn his earlier ruling.

 Separately, Britain’s political regulator, the Electoral Commission, fined the Conservative Party 17,800 pounds ($24,000) in December for failing properly to disclose details of the refurbishment money.